 IBDrelief was started by Seb Tucknott and his wife Emily Bridges in 2015.

 After being diagnosed with ulcerative colitis in 2008 Seb spent many years relying on medication to manage it.
 He tried many different medications and found he was still left with many life-affecting symptoms (such as joint/muscle pain and headaches).
 He decided to start doing some research to learn more about IBD and these associated symptoms in the hope of finding some ways of helping himself.
 He found the information available overwhelming.
 It was very fragmented and in so many different places.
 It was often conflicting or very complicated.
-But, as he started to gradually filter through it he found some of it was incredibly useful in helping him.
+But, as he started to gradually filter through it he found some of it was incredibly useful in helping to improve his quality of life.

-To try to make life easier for others affected by IBD to find this information and make their own decisions about it Seb and Emily decided to create a support platform with all the information and experiences from IBD sufferers in one place.
-IBDrelief was born!
+To try to make life easier for others affected by IBD to find this information and make their own decisions about it Seb and Emily decided to create a support platform for those living with IBD....and IBDrelief was born!

 What you see on IBDrelief now is just the beginning.
 We have huge plans for IBDrelief but are currently taking it one step at a time to make sure what we create is sustainable into the future.